-The Board has adopted position descriptions for each Committee Chair which detail the duties of the Committee Chairs.
+The Board has adopted position descriptions for each Committee Chair which details their duties.
 Each Committee Chair is required to provide leadership to the Committee members and support the Committee's effective operation in order to fulfill its mandate.

 Chief Executive Officer